onmikula/gmtools/README.md

 # gmtools
-A collection of functions & scripts helping with analysis of geometric morphometric data.
+A collection of functions & scripts assisting analyses of geometric morphometric data.